 They say that the roast that was sliced immediately lost 10 tablespoons.
 The one that rested 10 minutes lost only four tablespoons.
 Other intervals lost less.
 I'm not sure how accurate the 10 tablespoons measurement is since they say that the juices ran off the cutting board, and the picture on the site shows them ready to wipe it up with a cloth.

 Regardless, let's do the math.
 If the roast was 60% water, a conservative estimate for this cut, then it contained 2.2 pounds of water raw.
 That's about one quart, and that's about 64 tablespoons, so the loss of 10 tablespoons was about 15% of the water.
 Waiting 10 minutes reduced the loss to four tablespoons, about 6%.
 The difference was 9% of the moisture.
 Why?
 This is a thick cut of meat and there is more surface breached.

-So maybe it makes sense to rest this cut for five minutes if you allow for carryover, but I wonder how many of us can tell a loss of 9% of the moisture, especially now that we know that the perception of juiciness depends a lot on things other than water content, especially since this cut is often served with a sauce or glaze.
+So maybe it makes sense to rest this cut for five minutes if you allow for carryover, but I wonder how many of us can tell a loss of 9% of the water, especially now that we know that the perception of juiciness depends a lot on things other than water content, especially since this cut is often served with a sauce or glaze.
 And again, remember, the juices are not lost.
 They are right there on your cutting board.
 I sure hope you don't leave them there.
 I hope you have a cutting board that can capture these juices so they can be poured over the meat.
 See below for a beauty.

-Dr. Blonder's experiments on pork loin roasts
+Prof. Blonder's experiments on pork loin

 After his experiments on steaks, Blonder turned his attention to a much thicker cut, pork loin roasts.
 He wanted to see if the size of the meat, but more importantly, the final temperature relative to 140°F when the collagen shrinks, made a difference.